Quito to the Amazon

 Everything was cool until the evening when we both developed mild sore throats and head congestion.
 Later that night, it was if I'd been given speed.
 I tried to sleep but my mind was going at insane speed and each time I tried to close my eyes it was a crazy party of thoughts.
 By 4 am I was going nuts from fatigue and a sense of smothering, I think from the congestion and resultant lack of air.
 Somewhere after 4, I passed out but was awoken by noise from the parking garage below around 6 am, onto which my window opened.

 At breakfast I could barely stay awake and went back to the room, getting a couple hours of sleep around noon.
 Part of my plan for Quito was to try and find Nikwax to rewash and apply waterproofing to my Firstgear jacket which was no longer rainproof and sent a couple of emails to outdoor stores there.
 No joy.

-We'd wandered to a couple of tour agencies to find out about Galapagos, trying to compare costs and make decisions for the next day.
+We'd wandered to a couple of tour agencies to find out about the Galapagos, trying to compare costs and make decisions for the next day.
 I decided I wasn't going to the spend the money as my budget is getting tight and there was a long way to go still.
 Charlie texted me that night he'd booked a tour and would spend the next day getting things in order.
 I decided to stay an additional night and leave the day he did, paying the hotel for the next evening.

 I had the same experience as the previous night, a racing mind and sense of smothering, which kept me awake the entire night.
 Zero sleep.
 I knew that altitude sickness can bring insomnia and though I had no other symptoms, am guessing that was it.
 I let Charlie know I was heading out for Baños and lower elevation and less pollution, about 3-4 hours south, and got my money back after loading the bike.